 Backups are essential for data management.
 Having them in place can protect your business from both accidental and deliberate data loss, such as hardware failure, power failure, software issues, human error, hacking, or a virus infection.

-Protect your precious files by backing them up at least once daily, and regularly double check all files are saved to the backup solution at least once per week.
+Protect your precious files by backing them up at least once daily, and regularly double check all files are saved to the cloud backup solution at least once per week.
 While it might feel a little tedious when you’re saving the files routinely to a cloud solution or external hard drive, you’ll be glad you did should you experience any of the above issues.

 - Delete Redundant Data to Free Up Storage Space